Buttonquail

-Buttonquail or hemipodes are members of a small family of birds, Turnicidae, which resemble, but are not closely related to, the quails of Phasianidae.
-They inhabit warm grasslands in Asia, Africa, Europe, and Australia.
+Buttonquail or hemipodes are members of a small family of ground birds, Turnicidae, in the order Charadriiformes.
+Despite their name and resemblance, they bear no taxonomic relationship to Old World quail of the tribe Coturnicini under the order Galliformes, including the species often called "button quail".

 There are 18 species in two genera, with most species placed in the genus Turnix and a single species in the genus Ortyxelos.
+They inhabit warm, tropical grasslands of Asia, Africa, Europe, Australia and New Guinea.

 Buttonquails are small running birds that avoid flying.
 Unusually among bird species, the female is the more richly colored of the sexes.
 While the quail-plover is thought to be monogamous, Turnix buttonquails are sequentially polyandrous; both sexes cooperate in building a nest in the earth, but normally only the male incubates the eggs and tends the young, while the female may go on to mate with other males.

 Taxonomy

 The genus Turnix was introduced in 1791 by French naturalist in Pierre Bonnaterre.
 The genus name is an abbreviation of the genus Coturnix.
 The type species was subsequently designated as the common buttonquail.

 The buttonquail family, Turnicidae, was introduced in 1840 by the English zoologist George Robert Gray.
 The buttonquails were traditionally placed in Gruiformes or Galliformes (the crane and pheasant orders).
 The Sibley-Ahlquist taxonomy elevated them to ordinal status as the Turniciformes and basal to other Neoaves either because their accelerated rate of molecular evolution exceeded the limits of sensitivity of DNA–DNA hybridization or because the authors did not perform the appropriate pairwise comparisons or both.
 Morphological, DNA–DNA hybridization and sequence data indicate that turnicids correctly belong to the shorebirds (Charadriiformes).
 They seem to be an ancient group among these, as indicated by the buttonquail-like Early Oligocene fossil Turnipax and the collected molecular data.